 Lobster and seafood buffets also abound in the area.
 The delicate flesh of lobsters doesn’t fare well atop a roiling steam table for very long, so a visit to one of these joints requires guests to be nimble on their toes to get to the crustaceans as soon as they’re brought out.
 Boston Lobster Feast on US 192 stands out among these as something of a paragon.
 Lobster isn’t the only feature catch of the day, either; a cornucopia of frutti di mare is also on tap.

-On the other side of the coin are the meaty offerings at Wild Jack’s Steaks and BBQ on International Drive, serving up a choice steak that won’t overtax the budget.
-There are also the inexpensive entrée buffets such as Golden Corral and Sizzler that bundle the buffet with the purchase of a steak.
+You will find meaty offerings at Wild Jack’s Steaks and BBQ on International Drive, serving up a choice steak that won’t overtax the budget.
+There are also inexpensive entrée buffets such as Golden Corral and Sizzler that bundle the buffet with the purchase of a steak.

 An Option For Eating At Disney